xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ```

 Note that although we have not explained control structures like `for` and
 `if`, their use is pretty intuitive.
-The Pythonic `for line in line` is not
+The Pythonic `for line in line` is not too
-too far from the English "for every line in lines".
-The next line says do
+far from the English "for every line in lines".
+The next line says to do
 something if the word "whale" is in the line.
-Where `lines` is a *list* each
+Where `lines` is a *list*, each
-individual member of the list is again an object of type *string*.
-Like dogs
+individual member of the list is an object of type *string*.
+Like dogs and
-and cats strings can do things by having methods attached to them.
+cats, strings can do things, as they have methods attached to them.
 The method
-`replace()` does works as expected.
-Unlike blank methods like `splitlines()`,
+`replace()` works as expected.
+Unlike self-contained methods like
-the `replace()` methods takes two arguments: first the word to be replaced,
+`splitlines()`, the `replace()` methods takes two arguments: first, the word to
-and second, the replacement word.
-Such details can be found in the Python
+be replaced, and second, the replacement word.
+Such details can be found in the
-documentation and become more familiar with time.
+Python documentation and become more familiar with time.

 In conclusion, we come to an operation central to any text analysis.
 To count
 the unique words as we did before, we need to divide up each line into words.
 We can then get rid of punctuation, make everything lower case to avoid
 duplication, and create a list of all words found in the novel.
-The list of
+The list of all
-all words is commonly referred to as "tokens" where the list of unique words
+words is commonly referred to as "tokens" where the list of unique words gives
-gives us the "types".
-The type--token distinction is incredibly useful in
+us the "types".
+The type--token distinction is incredibly useful in stylistic
-stylistic analysis, for example.
-It can be used to build more complex models
+analysis, for example.
+It can be used to build more complex models about the
-about the quality of writing for example, or about the age range of the
+quality of writing for example, or about the age range of the intended
-intended audience.
+audience.
 We expect sophisticated prose for adults to exhibit a high
 token-to-type ration.
-Children's literature uses a more limited vocabulary
+Children's literature uses a more limited vocabulary that
-that repeats more often, giving us a lower ratio value.
+repeats more often, giving us a lower ratio value.

 ```
 from string import punctuation